AmericanRedCross/americanredcross.github.com/_team/02-dan-joseph.md

 published: true
 ---

 Dan leads the Data and Tech team, seeking to better engage our volunteers and partners in increasing mission impact across our data readiness portfolio.
-He assists with disaster response and provides support to long term recovery and resilience programs.
-In addition to remotely supporting during numerous disasters, he has deployed to responses in the Philippines, Vanuatu, Canada, Haiti, Dominica, and Mozambique.
-Specializing in tools to improve data management and program implementation, he builds everything from websites featuring interactive analytic tools to forms for mobile data collection.
-Prior to the Red Cross Dan was a Peace Corps volunteer working with a rural, municipal government in the Philippines on environmental and planning projects.
+He assists with disaster response as well as providing support to long term recovery and resilience programs.
+Specializing in improving data management and program implementation, he builds everything from websites featuring interactive analytic tools to forms for mobile data collection.